challenger8/python-machine-learning/README.md

 # python-machine-learning
-using tensorflow for implement machine learning algorithm
+using tensorflow for implement machine learning algorithm in parallel mode